dailydotdev/docs/docs/your-profile/deleting-your-profile.md

 ## How to delete your profile?

-To delete your account click on your Profile -> Click on "Acccount Details" -> Scroll down until your reach the `Danger zone` section -> Click "Delete account"
+To delete your account click on your Profile -> Click on "Account Details" -> Scroll down until your reach the `Danger zone` section -> Click "Delete account"

 :::danger
 Important: deleting your account is **unrecoverable and cannot be undone**.